ONLYOFFICE/office-js-api/Word/ApiInlineLvlSdt/Methods/GetDropdownList.md

 # GetDropdownList

-Checks if the content control is a form.
+Returns a list of values of the combo box / dropdown list content control.

 ## Syntax